“Gio, is The Ordinary Vitamin C Suspension 30% In Silicone a dupe for Indeed Labs Vitamin C24? Should I switch?”

 The Ordinary Vitamin C Suspension 30% In Silicone keeps things simple.
 It only has vitamin C and three silicones.

 Indeed Labs Vitamin C24 has more silicones and a few drops of hyaluronic acid, a humectant that draws moisture from the air into the skin.
-But from my experience, it’s not that hydrating.
+But while Hyaluronic Acid is super hydrating, this product isn’t.

 Both have the same smooth finish of a makeup primer and make a good base for makeup.
 I’d say The Ordinary has a more powdery texture so if you have dry skin, you’d definitely need a moisturizer on top.